-The /build/ page had a row of buttons.
-Not navigation.
-Starter buttons — each one a prompt, a topic, a signal of intent.
-Click "Add an avatar to my site," allow the microphone, and the avatar was supposed to appear and open the walkthrough without making you repeat yourself.
+The /build/ page had a row of starter buttons.
+Click "Add an avatar to my site," allow the microphone, and the avatar was supposed to appear and begin the walkthrough without making you repeat yourself.
 The button encoded the question.
-The session would carry it.
-The avatar would begin.
+The avatar would open on it.

 The code that looked correct

-The sequence in the page's JavaScript read plausibly enough.
 After the session connected, the code called session.message(prompt), where prompt was the text from whichever starter button the user had clicked. session.message appeared in the SDK's autocomplete.
 It accepted a string.
 It existed.
-The inference — that it sent the string to the agent as a user turn — was not an unreasonable inference.
-A method named message on a conversational session object: what else would it do.
+A method named message on a conversational session object — the inference that it sent the string to the agent as a user turn was not unreasonable.

 It made the avatar speak the text aloud.

 session.message on @heygen/liveavatar-web-sdk@0.0.17 sends a command internally called AVATAR_SPEAK_RESPONSE.
 That command puts words in the avatar's mouth — not in the agent's input stream.
-The starter prompt, "Walk me through adding a HeyGen LiveAvatar to my site," was being read out in Seth's voice, into the void, as if the avatar had originated the thought.
+The starter prompt was being read out in Seth's voice, into the void, as if the avatar had originated the thought.
 The agent received nothing.
-The user, having clicked a button to skip the preamble, heard the avatar say exactly what they had asked and then sit there as if waiting to be asked.

 What the SDK source said

 The diagnostic took ten minutes once the source was open.
 LiveAvatarSession.js, the message() method: one function, one command emitted.
 CommandEventsEnum.AVATAR_SPEAK_RESPONSE.
-The evidence was not ambiguous.
+Not ambiguous.

 Then the enum itself.
 Three values: